Unfortunately, there are hundreds of different opinions regarding what is best for you and your muscle building dreams.

 Important Tips to Shape Your Body

 The same is true of your calves.
-A lot of men focus on their quads and forget the importance of calves and how they help to define your legs.
-Try adding calf raises to your routine to give your legs a more rounded appearance.
+Many men focus on their quads and forget the importance of calves and how they help define your legs.
+Add calf raises to your routine to give your legs a rounded appearance.

 - Weighted Squats – 3 sets of 6-8 reps